Jess Coldrey at the University of Warwick School of Engineering, by Stuart Hollis

 Her portfolio illustrates a dynamic combination of disciplines, marked by impactful exhibitions, residencies, and advisory roles in countries including Sweden, Singapore, France, England, Scotland, Australia, and Canada.
 Coldrey's approach intertwines technological innovation with artistic creativity, evident in her interactive installations and environmentally-themed artworks.

-Acting as a bridge between the scientific community and the public, Coldrey's art makes complex topics accessible and engaging.
+As a peer-reviewed researcher, Coldrey acts as a bridge between the scientific community and the public, making complex interdisciplinary topics accessible and engaging.
 While featured in esteemed galleries like the Tate Britain and The Australian Museum of Photography, her artwork consistently retains strong research underpinnings.
 For example, her data-informed pieces presented at the World Congress on Endometriosis and the United Nations COP26 Conference sparked vital conversations about the future.

 Coldrey's academic contributions are as diverse as her art.
 She has guest lectured at King's College London and presented technical research at prestigious forums, including the World Conference on Ecological Restoration, Society of Plastics Engineers, Australian Transport Research Centre and the Australian Red Cross' Humanitarian Technology Lab.
 Her ability to powerfully translate complex concepts across sectors and inspire audiences has earned her widespread media acclaim in publications like Frankie Magazine, The Art Almanac, and Australian Photography Magazine.